 66 Pages Posted: 2 Aug 2021 Last revised: 15 Feb 2022

 Date Written: July 30, 2021

-Unexpected increases in life expectancy induce life insurers to extend the duration of their assets, which results in significant purchases of long-term corporate bonds.
-We show that this variation in life insurer demand for bonds of specific maturities has real-economy consequences for corporate sector financing and investment policies.
-As longevity increases, long-term bond yields fall and the corporate sector absorbs such shocks by issuing more long-term bonds, while simultaneously increasing investments in long-term assets.
-The effects are particularly marked where life insurers are the primary holders of a firm’s debt.
-The response is also more pronounced for firms that rely on long-term financing, and financially unconstrained firms.
+Longevity shocks shift life insurers' demand for bonds of specific maturities.
+We show that these shifts have real consequences for a firm's financing and investment policies.
+Life insurance companies increase purchases of long-term bonds when longevity increases.
+Consequently, long-term bond yields fall.
+The corporate sector absorbs these shocks by shifting to long-term debt issuances, while increasing investments in long-term assets.
+The effects are particularly marked where life insurers are the primary holders of a firm's debt.
+The response is also more pronounced for firms that rely on long-term financing and those that are financially unconstrained.

-Keywords: debt maturity, longevity risk, life insurers, bond yields, duration
+Keywords: debt maturity, duration risk, bond yields, longevity risk, life insurance companies

 JEL Classification: G12, G22, G32, J11